 Maxwell Food Centre is nestled in a storied neighbourhood of pre-war shophouses and various places of worship.
-Located at the foot of Ann Siang and Club Street, you’ll find local foods like chicken rice by Tian Tian Chicken Rice (#01-10/11)—which was recommended by the Michelin Guide’s Bib Gourmand—as well as Eurasian meals like shepherd’s pie and devil’s curry (spicy curry flavoured with candlenuts and vinegar) by Popo & Nana's Delights (#01-70).
+Located at the foot of Ann Siang and Club Street, you’ll find local dishes like chicken rice by Tian Tian Hainanese Chicken Rice (#01-10/11)—which was recommended by the Michelin Guide’s Bib Gourmand—as well as Eurasian meals like shepherd’s pie and devil’s curry (spicy curry flavoured with candlenuts and vinegar) by Popo & Nana's Delights (#01-70).

 Near Chinatown, Telok Ayer and Tanjong Pagar MRT stations.